ckuethe/lucam/README.rst

 Notes
 -----
-"Lumenera" is a registered trademark of Lumenera Corporation (1).
+"Lumenera" is a registered trademark of Teledyne Lumenera (1).

-Lucam is no longer being actively developed.
+Lucam is slowly being revived to add support for more camera types and host platforms.

-Lucam has been tested with the Lu165M monochrome camera on Windows only.
+Lucam has been tested with the Lu165M monochrome camera on Windows, and Lt29059 on Linux.

 Some LuCam API functions are not available in the Lucam wrapper due to lack of documentation or hardware for testing.